 The most common antibiotics used to treat chlamydia infections are:

 - Doxycycline.
-Usually taken over 7 days.
+Usually taken over seven days, is preferred.

 Make sure you only take antibiotics prescribed by your provider, and take all medications until they’re gone, even if your symptoms improve.